DART rail: Suburban expansion

 After the success of the light rail starter system, voters approved DART's request to use long-term bonds to expedite the construction of the regional light rail system.
 While DART had originally planned single-track extensions of the Blue Line to Garland and the Red Line to Richardson and Plano, the starter system was so popular that the agency made plans to double-track the entire route.

 Work began on the extensions of both the and the on January 15, 1999.
-Later that same year, on September 27, the Blue Line designation was extended to Mockingbird Lane, for its eventual expansion to Garland.
-The first station since 1997 to open came on September 24, 2001, when the was extended from Mockingbird Station to the new White Rock.
-Later, the Blue Line was further extended east outside the LBJ Loop when the LBJ/Skillman Station opened on May 6, 2002.
+On September 27, DART extended the Blue Line to Mockingbird ahead of its eventual expansion to Garland.
+The first station to open in the 3rd millennium came on September 24, 2001, when the was extended from Mockingbird to White Rock station.
+Later, the Blue Line was further extended east outside the LBJ Loop when LBJ/Skillman station opened on May 6, 2002.

-The first extension of the Red Line opened on July 1, 2002, when the line was extended 7 stations north from a newly rebuilt Park Lane Station to Galatyn Parkway.
+The first extension of the Red Line opened on July 1, 2002, when the line was extended seven stations north from a newly rebuilt Park Lane station to Galatyn Park station.
 Richardson became the first Dallas suburb to be served by light rail.

 The Blue Line was completed to Garland on November 18, 2002, making it the second suburb to get light rail service.
-The two new stations of Forest/Jupiter Station and Downtown Garland Station were opened to the public.
+Two stations, at Jupiter Road and in Downtown Garland, opened to the public.

-The final stage of north-central and northeast "suburban" light rail expansion opened six months ahead of schedule when the Red Line extension to Downtown Plano and Parker Road opened on December 9, 2002, providing light rail service to Plano for the first time, and completing the current configuration of the Red Line.
+The final stage of north-central and northeast "suburban" light rail expansion opened six months ahead of schedule, when the Red Line extension to Downtown Plano and Parker Road opened on December 9, 2002, providing light rail service to Plano for the first time and completing the current configuration of the Red Line.